 Visas and Immigration

-MIT’s International Student Office is a great resource for immigration information, including visa application instructions, maintaining legal status, and obtaining medical insurance.
+MIT’s International Student Office is the primary resource for immigration information, including visa application instructions, maintaining legal status, and obtaining medical insurance.
 They can also assist with financial documentation requirements and determining your eligibility for internships and post-graduation work experience.